 Our Vision for West Contra Costa

-Recruit and Retain Quality Educators
+Recruit and Retain Quality Educators and staff

-Teachers need and deserve to be supported, well compensated, and listened to by district staff in order to grow and thrive.
+Teachers and classified staff need and deserve to be supported, well compensated, and listened to by district staff in order to grow and thrive.
 We've had a challenge for many years in WCCUSD to recruit and retain quality educators especially teachers of color.
 Every year significant teacher turnover remains an unresolved district issue for our highest need schools.
 In order to provide quality instruction and a community schools model to every school we have to create an atmosphere where teachers and staff feel fully supported with the tools they need to help the needs of all of their students.
 District leaders must improve working conditions in our schools by creating stable, supportive, and collaborative work environments.
 This means providing all of our hardworking educators with quality school site leaders, peer feedback, developmental supports, increased career opportunities, and sense of professional agency with effective collaboration that reaffirms how student and teacher success are fundamentally intertwined.

 Prioritize African American and English Language Learners